DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

     **Pre Training:**
     Finally, train the model (with updated tokens in step i.) with a *Masked-LM* objective on this data.
 The original pretraining-script is refered from [here](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskA-Pre_Train/preTrain.py).
 The customized training scripts are available [exp3B_1/train_and_save_hpc](experiments/exp3B_1/train_and_save_hpc.sh).

+    iii.
+Use this fine-tuned model with a *SequenceClassification* objective on the MAGPIE dataset:
+        - First convert the MaskedLM model to a SequenceClassification model using `exp3B_1/MLM_to_SeqClass_model_converter.ipynb`
+        - Then fine-tune on MAGPIE dataset as done by previous experiments(that is, using `exp3B_1/hpc.sh`).

+    iv.
 Follow these steps of `option-2` as well using the idioms of Option-2.

-    iii.
-Use this fine-tuned model with a *SequenceClassification* objective on the MAGPIE dataset as done by previous experiments.
 This leads to two experiments: `exp3B_1` and `exp3B_2`.

 ## Experiment Tracker